jdittrich/StatistikFalschGemacht/p-value.rst

 ..
 But how do you decide which regions of the brain are active during the task?
 A simple method is to divide the brain image into small cubes called voxels.
 A voxel in the "before" image is compared to the voxel in the "after" image, and if the difference in blood flow is significant, you conclude that part of the  brain was involved in the task.
 Trouble is, there are thousands of voxels to compare and many opportunities for false positives.

-Eine Studie testete z.B. die Auswirkungen von »ergebnisoffenen Mentalisierungsaufgaben«.
+Eine Studie testete z.B. die Auswirkungen von »ergebnisoffenen Vorstellungsaufgaben«.
 Teilnehmern wurden »Eine Reihe von Fotos mit Menschen in sozialen Situationen mit einer bestimmten emotionalen Wertigkeit« gezeigt.
 Sie sollten »feststellen, welche Emotion das Individuum in dem Foto erlebt«.
-Du kannst dir vorstellen wir verschiedene Zentren für Emotionen und Logik wärend des Tests »Aufleuchten« würden.
+Du kannst dir vorstellen, wie verschiedene Zentren für Emotionen und Logik wärend des Tests »Aufleuchten« würden.

 ..
 One study, for instance, tested the effects of an "open-ended mentalizing task" on participants.
 Subjects were shown "a series of photographs depicting human individuals in social situations with a specified emotional  valence," and asked to "determine what emotion the individual in the photo must have been experiencing."
 You can imagine how various emotional and logical centers of the brain would light up during this test.